IRTF-HRPC/drafts/draft-guidelines.md

 - Corinne Cath for work on {{RFC8280}}.
 - Theresa Engelhard, Joe Hall, Avri Doria and the hrpc list for reviews and suggestions.
-- The Human Rights Review Team for implementing and improving the guidelines.
+- Individuals who conducted human rights reviews for their work and feedback: Amelia Andersdotter, Beatrice Martini, Karan Saini and Shivan Kaul Sahib.

 Security Considerations
 =======================